-A Special Purpose Property is defined in the SBA Standard Operating Procedure (SOP) 50 10 5(I) as “a limited market property with a unique physical design, special construction materials, or a layout that restricts its utility to the specific use for which it was built.”
-The most popular examples of Special Purpose Properties that SBA lenders finance include hotels, car washes, gas stations, bowling alleys and golf courses.
-The SBA considers the following Special Purpose Properties (SOP pg.
-224):
+It is important for all SBA lenders to be familiar with the requirements related to loans involving Special Purpose Properties; including who should be engaged to appraise the business, as well as what should be included within the appraisal.
+A Special Purpose Property is defined in the SBA Standard Operating Procedure (SOP) 50 10 6 (pg.
+363) as “a limited-market property with a unique physical design, special construction materials, or a layout that restricts its utility to the specific use for which it was built.”
+The following is a list that contains examples of properties (not all-inclusive) that the SBA considers Special Purpose Properties (pgs.478 – 479):

-- The Certified General Real Property Appraiser must have completedno less than four going concern appraisals of equivalent special use property as the property being appraised, within the last 36 months, as identified in the qualifications portion of the Appraisal Report.
+- Ensure the appraiser has completed no less than four going concern appraisals of equivalent special use property as the property being appraised, within the last 36 months, as identified in the qualifications portion of the appraisal report.

-In the rare case where a Special Purpose Property, such as a gas station or car wash, is operated from a third-party leased location (unaffiliated with the business) where real estate is not included in the transaction, a business appraiser should be engaged, as real estate appraisers cannot appraise a business sans real estate.
+When a Special Purpose Property, such as a gas station or car wash, is operated from a third-party leased location (i.e. ownership of the real estate is unaffiliated with the business or its owners) and real estate is not included in the transaction, a business appraiser should be engaged, as real estate appraisers cannot appraise a business sans real estate.

 Feel free to contact one of our appraisers if you have any specific questions about a Special Purpose Property appraisal.